Aryan0679/Azure-SOC-Lab/README.md

 1. **Azure VM**
    - Windows 10 Enterprise deployed as a vulnerable honeypot.
-   - Network Security Group configured to allow inbound RDP for testing purposes.
+   - Network Security Group and Windows firewalls adjusted and disabled.

 2. **Log Forwarding**
    - Installed Azure Monitoring Agent (AMA) on the VM.